-1 2 3 4 5 6 7 8 9 10 I'm not I think I can ready I can do this!
+1 2 3 4 5 6 7 8 9 10 I M'I NOT RE ADY I THINK KICAN I CA N DO T HIS!

 It's important that your plan is realistic and achievable, so aim for a confidence level of 7 or greater.
 The more confident you are, the more successful you will be in carrying out your plan.
 Using the example of walking, here is the action plan:

-This week, I will walk (what), for 30 minutes (how much) after dinner (when) Monday, Wednesday, Friday (how often).
+This week, I will walk (what) around the block (how much) after dinner (when) Monday, Wednesday, Friday (how often).
 My confidence level is 8 (confidence level).

-During the week, write down when you walk in a chart like this:
+During the week, write down when you walk in chart like this:

 Tracking My Action Plan Comments

-Monday Walked 20 mins Had a late dinner
+MON Walked 20 minutes Had a late dinner

-Tuesday
+TUE

-Wednesday Did not walk Pouring rain
+WED Did not walk Pouring rain

-Thursday
+THU

-Friday Walked 30 mins
+FRI Walked 30 mins

-Saturday Walked 30 mins
+SAT Walked 30 mins

-Sunday
+SUN